secretflow/spu/sml/README.md

 ## Migration Notice

 - **All commit history has been preserved** in the new repository
-- All existing functionality and features remain the same
+- All existing functionality and features remain the same (with some small changes in API)
 - For new issues, pull requests, and contributions, please use the new repository
 - Documentation and examples have been moved to the new location